Redivis Documentation

 Let's say that for our research we want to find the first and last encounter — or more formally, the min and max encounter date for each patient.

 Computing a min or max value is an aggregate operation that scans all records and chooses the highest or lowest value.
-To compute the min or max value in a variable we will want to use an analytic new variable method.
-We can do this either by aggregating our table (which would drop records and/or variables) or by using a partition to calculate a new variable without changing the rest of the data.
+To compute the min or max value in a variable we will want to use an analytic method.
+We can do this either by our table (which would drop records and/or variables) or by using a partition to calculate a new variable without changing the rest of the data.

 In this example we will use a partition to create a new variable since we want the rest of the data to remain unchanged.